eizikr/Green-Screen/README.md

    ```

-* 'INPUT_PATH': Path to the input image or video file.
+* 'INPUT_PATH': Path to the input image file.
-* 'OUTPUT_PATH': Path to save the processed output image or video.
+* 'OUTPUT_PATH': Path to save the processed output image.
-* 'BACKGROUND_PATH': Path to the background image or video to replace the green screen.
+* 'BACKGROUND_PATH': Path to the background image to replace the green screen.
 If not provided, the background will be transparent.

 ### Using the Python Library